jonlpersson/ed-latimore/site/_drafts/the-tao-of-jeet-kune-do-21-quotes--6-big-ideas.md

   Jeet Kune Do", with explanation and extrapolation.
 image: /assets/images/drafts/tao-of-jeet-kune-do.jpeg
 ---
 The Tao of Jeet Kune Do was perhaps Bruce Lee’s greatest contribution to the world of martial arts.
-He began writing the book in 1970 while he was recovering from a back injury that nearly ruined his acting career before it even got started.
+He began writing the book in 1970 while he was recovering from a back injury\* that nearly ruined his acting career before it even got started.

+***\*Note: For stylistic effect, the 1993 biopic movie about his life "Dragon: The Bruce Lee Story" showed this injury being caused by a fight.
+The reality is that Bruce injured his back performing the "Good morning" exercise with weights that were too heavy, too often, and without properly warming up.
+The real story doesn't make for good cinema.***

 The book is essentially a treatise on all aspects of fighting.
-Specifically, it was a combination of Bruce Lee’s notes and commentaries on the fighting system he was developing (Jeet Kune Do or "JKD” for short) and a comparison of it to other fighting systems.
+Specifically, it was a combination of Bruce Lee’s notes and commentaries on the fighting system he was developing (Jeet Kune Do or "JKD” for short) and its comparison to other fighting systems.

 Bruce Lee kept various notes throughout the development of his fighting system that would also be used in The book.
 Many of these notes were "sudden inspirations" which were incomplete and lacked any kind of a construct.
 The combination of the "core set of writings" and the "disparate notes" are what make up the text Tao of Jeet Kune Do.